SamikshaLakshman/agroinsight/README.md

 1. Open `http://localhost:5173`, click **Sign Up**
 2. Fill in your name, email, password, **city** (required — used for automatic weather lookup), state, and land area
-3. Go to **Recommend**, enter N, P, K, pH → get your Top-5 crop recommendations with SHAP explanation
+3. Go to **Recommend**, enter N, P, K, pH → AI-powered crop recommendations with SHAP and LIME explanations.
 4. Click **Plan My Land** to open the Land Allocation Planner
 5. Check **Models** for the performance dashboard, **Research** for the SHAP/LIME benchmark